rhcad/TouchVG/README.md

 Contributors and sponsors are welcome.
 You may translate, commit issues or pull requests on this Github site.
 To contribute, please follow the branching model outlined here: [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/).

+Welcome to the Chinese QQ group `192093613` to discuss and share.

 ## Contributors